Illustration: Authorial Practice MA

 If English isn’t your first language, you'll need to demonstrate English language skills that are sufficiently developed for successful completion of your studies.
 We accept a range of recognised English language qualifications that are equivalent to the International English Language Testing System (IELTS) Academic minimum score of 6.5 overall, with a minimum of 6.0 in Reading, Writing, Speaking and Listening.

 International applicants who require a student visa to study in the UK must take a recognised language test that is approved and vouched for by the University.
 Our Applicant Services Team can help with any questions you may have about study visas or suitable language tests.

 Fees, costs & funding

-- £8,000 - part-time international (acceptance fee up to £1,000 payable, dependent on nationality.
+£8,475 per year - part-time EU/international (acceptance fee up to £1,000 payable, dependent on nationality.
 This is deducted from tuition fees).